VR Funding!

 Term final

-Today we had our final student presentation from the four excellent students that joined the lab during the last term, either for project courses or for their Master theses.
+from the four excellent students that joined the lab during the last term, either for project courses or for their Master theses.

 Thanks Lotte, Sophia, Lucía and Astrid for your great work in the lab over the last couple of month, and all the best for your next steps!